Murder in Colorado law: First-degree murder

+Second-degree murder

+Second-degree murder is defined as intentionally causing the death of another person without premeditation, and that the killing was not in the heat-of-passion, or causing the death of another person during the commission or attempted commission of a felony under Colorado's felony murder rule.
+It is punishable by 16 to 48 years in prison.

 Felony murder rule

 In Colorado, the common law felony murder rule has been codified in Colorado Revised Statutes § 18-3-103.
 As of September 15, 2021, the statute classifies a homicide as second degree murder when committed during one of these predicate felonies: